kenoah/Final-Project-Group-10/README.md

   - Finally, the images folder has the images that need to be uploaded to the S3 bucket which will be accessed by the webservers to render the webpage.

 #### 3 | Generating SSH Keys
-  In all the webserver folders of the environments root folder, SSH keys need to be generated which shall be used for deploying infrastructure.
+  In all the webserver folders of the environments root folder, SSH keys need to be generated which is used for deploying the infrastructure.
   The naming convention to be followed is "Group10"-<environment-name>, for example "Group10-Dev".

-  To generate SSH key use the command below,
+  To generate SSH key use the command below, the format is changes according to the branch it is been executed in:
   ```
   ssh-keygen -t rsa -f Group10-Dev
   ```